labex-labs/open-source-labs/python/practical-python/lab-02-04-sequences-sequences/step15.md

         ...
 ```

-Now, try your function on a completely different data file `Data/portfoliodate.csv` which looks like this:
+Now, try your function on a completely different data file `portfoliodate.csv` which looks like this:

 ```csv
 name,date,time,shares,price